Get the Free Toolkit

 Why My Position Is Different

-I am not arguing against second chance hiring.
+I am not arguing against Fair-Chance Hiring.

 I am arguing against stopping there.

-Second chance hiring is a talent strategy.
+Fair-Chance Hiring is a talent strategy.

 The 2Generation Economy is a market strategy.